Apr 15, 2026 | By Erikas Jansonas

 A strike earns 10 points plus the total of your next two rolls.

-A spare gives you 10 points plus the score of your next roll.
+A spare gives you 10 points plus the score of your next one roll.

 How many frames are in a bowling game?

 There are 10 frames.
-In the 10th frame, you may get up to 3 shots if you score a strike or spare.
+In the 10th frame, you may get up to 3 shots if you score a strike or spare on your first two rolls.

 A score of 100 or more is a great start.
-Many beginners aim to eventually break 150.
+Many beginners aim to eventually break 150 as their technique improves.

-What is considered a good score in bowling for pros?
+What is a good bowling score for professionals?

-A consistent score above 200 is strong.
-Top players average 220–240+, depending on lane conditions.
+A consistent average above 200 is strong.
+Top PBA Tour players average 220 to 240+, depending on lane conditions.

 How do I improve my bowling score?